-In November 1990, Congress enacted Section 6217 of the Coastal Zone Act Reauthorization Amendments to help address the problem of nonpoint source pollution in coastal waters.
+In November 1990, Congress enacted Section 6217 Coastal Zone Act Reauthorization Amendments to help address the problem of nonpoint source pollution in coastal waters.
 Section 6217 requires that coastal states with federally approved coastal management programs develop Coastal Nonpoint Pollution Control Programs.
-The legislative history indicates that the central purpose of section 6217 is to strengthen the links between federal and State coastal zone management and water quality programs in order to enhance efforts to manage land use activities that degrade coastal The State coastal zone beneficial uses. management agency designated under Section 306 of the Amendments and nonpoint source management agency designated under section 319 of the Clean Water Act will have a dual and co-equal role and responsibility in developing and implementing the coastal nonpoint program.
+The legislative history indicates that the central purpose of section 6217 is to strengthen the links between federal and State coastal zone management and water quality programs in order to enhance efforts to manage land use activities that degrade coastal The State coastal beneficial uses. management agency designated under Section 306 the Amendments and nonpoint source management agency designated under section 319 of the Clean Water Act will have a dual and co-equal responsibility developina and in implementing the coastal nonpoint program.